-At Screen Skills Ireland* we are committed to protecting and respecting your privacy.
+At Screen Ireland (including Screen Skills Ireland) we are committed to protecting and respecting your privacy.

 This Privacy Statement will let you know how we look after your personal data with regard to your use of this website and in the context of receiving marketing communications from us.
 It also informs you as to our obligations and your rights under data protection law.